vishalxl/nostr_console/README.md

 # other longer term todo
 * [ ] parallel connections to relays in different isolate
 * [ ] build appimage for linux use
+* [ ] have spam rules file, which user can add and block spam

 # Running Nostr Console using Docker